rotcivegaf/PectraCTFs/README.md

 ## Send Delegation Transaction

+> WARNING!!!!
+Use this script very careful, if you delegate to a vulnerable contract you can lose all your funds

 - `cd EIP-7702Sender`
 - `npm i`
 - `echo "PK_SENDER=\nPK_DELEGATOR="  > .env`
+- Fill `TARGET_OF_DELEGATION` of `main.js`
 - Fill the `.env` file with your pk's
 - source `.env`
 - `node main.js`